The bill legalizing sports betting in Maryland is still awaiting Gov. Larry Hogan‘s signature.

 A number of the state’s casinos already have affiliated partners that would headline their sportsbook branding.

-MGM National Harbor will no doubt offer the BetMGM product, which recently launched its mobile app in Virginia.
+MGM National Harbor will no doubt offer the BetMGM Sportsbook app in Maryland, which recently launched its mobile app in Virginia.
 MGM has also partnered with the Washington Nationals to open a sportsbook at Nationals Park.

 Meanwhile, Penn National Gaming might leverage the Barstool Sports brand out of Hollywood Casino Perryville, which was purchased by Penn National in December 2020.

 Ocean Downs Casino has associated with TwinSpires, and Live!
-Casino Hotel Maryland has a partnership in place with FanDuel.
+Casino Hotel Maryland has a partnership in place with FanDuel Sportsbook.
 Caesars Entertainment owns and operates Horseshoe Casino Baltimore and is finalizing a deal to acquire William Hill.